 The game involves defending territory on screen while simultaneously attempting to assault the territories of the up to 7 other players by using the aforementioned projectiles.
 The game features 8 player simultaneous play with four players holding a Wii Remote and four holding the attached Nunchuk.

 The game revolves around twisting either a Wii Remote or Nunchuk and pressing two buttons.
 The player will twist to move a gravity platform back and forth within a set territory and use the two buttons (A and B or C and Z) to fire one of two gravity beams which will either capture projectiles or launch them away.
 The goal is to break through the other players’ defenses and send a projectile into their territory to defeat them.

 Gravitronix was released to mix reviews, mostly in the middle of the road.
-We received criticism for the low quality graphics (which we expected) and for some the controls were confusing, some did not understand that you only needed to twist the controller to make the paddle move and not swing your whole arm.
-While the reviews were not great we did get a out poor of support from critics who looked forward to seeing what would come out from us next.
+We received criticism for the low-quality graphics (which we expected) and for some the controls were confusing, some did not understand that you only needed to twist the controller to make the paddle move and not swing your whole arm.
+While the reviews were not great, we did get an out poor of support from critics who looked forward to seeing what would come out from us next.

 Plans for a Demo of Gravitronix along with an updated 2.0 version, which would have seen updated graphics, including the return of character animations, and Online play which was part of the original plan for Gravitronix, but would have caused release of the game to be delayed even further were all scrapped when the game fell short of hitting the 10,000 sales mark (We were under 500 short) which was required by Nintendo in order to see any revenue from the game sales.

 At the options menu, press “12221” on player 1’s wiimote to access the level select and all versus mode options.